diondrapeck/NetDissect/dataset/README.txt

-s directory contains the following data:
+This directory contains the following data:

         image/patches/...
-                jpeg images softlinked from
+                jpeg images softlinked from mount_donuts/data/ddsm/patches/resized_images
-mount_donuts/data/ddsm/patches/resized_images

         index.csv
-                contains a list of all the images in the dataset, together with
-                available labeled data, in the form:
+                contains a list of all the images in the dataset, together with available labeled data, in the form: image,split,ih,iw,sh,sw,[binaryclassification] e.g. benign_01-B_3091_1.LEFT_CC.LJPEG.1-x109u.jpg,train,227,227,113,113,0

-                image,split,ih,iw,sh,sw,[diagnosis,binaryclassification]
-                e.g.
-benign_01-B_3091_1.LEFT_CC.LJPEG.1-x1092_y0_w1092_h1092_imgfrac0.5_stridefrac0.5.jpg,train,227,227,113,113,benign,0

-                The first column is always the original image filename relative to
-                the images/ subdirectory; then image height and width and segmentation
-                height and width dimensions are followed by six columns for label
-                data in the six categories.
-Label data can be per-pixel or per-image
-                (assumed to apply to every pixel in the image), and 0 or more labels
-                can be specified per category.
+		The first column is always the original image filename relative to the images/ subdirectory; then image height and width and segmentation height and width dimensions are followed by six columns for label data in the six categories.
+Label data can be per-pixel or per-image (assumed to apply to every pixel in the image), and 0 or more labels can be specified per category.
 If there are no labels, the field is ''.
-                If there are multiple labels, they are separated by semicolons,
-                and it is assumed that dominant interpretations are listed first.
+                If there are multiple labels, they are separated by semicolons, and it is assumed that dominant interpretations are listed first.
-                Per-image labels are represented by a decimal number; and per-image
-                labels are represented by a filename for an image which encodes
-                the per-pixel labels in the (red + 256 * green) channels.
+                Per-image labels are represented by a decimal number; and per-image labels are represented by a filename for an image which encodes the per-pixel labels in the (red + 256 * green) channels.

         category.csv
                 name,first,last,count,frequency
                 e.g. binaryclassification,,,2,76574

-                In the generic case there may not be six categories; this directory
-                may contain any set of categories of segmentations.
+                In the generic case there may not be six categories; this directory may contain any set of categories of segmentations.
 This file lists all segmentation categories found in the data sources, along with statistics on now many class labels apply to each category, and in what range; as well as how many